 More American in feel than the other islands and home to Hawaii’s capital, Honolulu, Oahu is by far the most populated island.

 I recommend staying for a couple of nights, making time to visit Hawaii’s best-known beach, Waikiki, with its golden sand and surfer atmosphere, as well as Pearl Harbor.

-I couldn’t pass through Oahu without visiting the place where the USA’s involvement in World War II first began.
+I couldn’t pass through Oahu without visiting the place where the USA’s involvement in World War II first began, Pearl Harbor.
 It was a moving experience visiting the site and seeing the names of more than 2,400 people who lost their lives engraved on the memorial plaque.

 While three of the sunken battleships were raised and returned to service, the USS Arizona still resides in its watery grave.
 Its memorial is built over the wreckage, so you can look down and see the submerged ship.